blinks32/Taxi-booking-uber-clone-with-ionic-8-capacitor-6/README.md

 ## Using this project

-All plugins reqiured for this project has already been added.As of `ionic3.9.2`
+All plugins reqiured for this project have already been added.
+As of `ionic3.9.2`

 Install the latest Ionic CLI: